 Let’s be honest: it doesn’t matter if you’re nine years old or 90 years old… Legos are amazing.
-Any space ship, medieval castle or unbelievable Rube Goldberg-esque contraption is the result of a precise combination of all sorts of smaller pieces.
+Any space ship, a medieval castle, or unbelievable Rube Goldberg-esque contraption is the result of a precise combination of many smaller pieces.
 And the best part is, the possibilities of what you can build with that modularity are endless.

 How do you take on a task like that?

 API Management and hybrid integration: Putting the pieces together